-The learning management system used by Campbellsville University School of Nursing is Learning House with their Moodle system.
-Students have access to a tutorial that will teach them the basics of using this system by going to http://cu.learninghouse.com/ or http://cu.learninghouse.com/ or http://cu.learninghouse.com/ or http://online.campbellsville.edu/.
-Here students can click on Moodle Student Tutorial which will guide them to the tutorial information.
+The learning management system used by Campbellsville University School of Nursing is Moodle.
+Students have access to a tutorial that will teach them the basics of using this system by going to http://online.campbellsville.edu/ Here students can click on Moodle Student Tutorial which will guide them to the tutorial information.
 Moodle also provides a Help Center that is available 24 hours/day, seven days/week.
 Information related to the Help Center is available at the same site.
 Students can also access individual help in specific areas of concern by clicking on "Getting Started" on this page.
 Also found on this page are connections to the virtual library system and the bookstore.

 Beginning in the fall of 2015, students will be enrolled in CU 99- Online Orientation, when they enroll in courses.
 This course is a four module, self-paced course that covers a variety of technology related topics, including the student email accounts, the online learning environment, and the student information system.
-The content of this course is based on the topics our students frequently request help with and provides a reference student will always have access to, in addition to the 24 hr. support offered through The Learning House.
+The content of this course is based on the topics our students frequently request help with and provides a reference student will always have access to, in addition to the 24 hr. support.